-Number of Families: 13 families were identified in the sample.
-The same number of families was identified in 2013 and 2012.
+Number of Families: 8 families were identified in the sample.
+This is a decrease from the 13 families identified in 2014, 2013, and 2012.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-In 2014, 3 EPT families (Baetidaae (Mayflies), Caenidae (Mayflies) and Hydropsychidae (Caddisflies)) were identified in the sample.
+In 2015, 2 EPT families (Baetidaae (Mayflies) and Hydropsychidae (Caddisflies)) were identified in the sample.